Shopping Links

 Availability

-Available in the US from Manga Video on bilingual DVD.
+Available in North America from Manga Video on bilingual DVD.
 Previously available on subtitled and dubbed VHS.